USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 |

-Additional annual remuneration (“TRZYNASTKA”/ ”THIRTEEN”) | It is granted according to the rules specified in the Act of 12 December 1997 on additional annual remuneration for employees of budgetary sphere units. |
+Additional annual remuneration | It is granted according to the rules specified in the Act of 12 December 1997 on additional annual remuneration for employees of state budget institutions. |

-Rector’s bonus | The allowance may be awarded for outstanding activities that make a special contribution to the development and prestige of the University.
-The allowance is awarded in accordance with the principles laid down in Order No. 43 of 28 February 2020 concerning the award of the Rector’s allowance to employees working at the University of Warsaw. |
+Allowance awarded by the Rector | The allowance may be awarded for outstanding activities that make a special contribution to the development and prestige of the University.
+The allowance is awarded in accordance with the principles laid down in Ordinance No. 43 of 28 February 2020 concerning the award of the Rector’s allowance to employees working at the University of Warsaw. |

-Project bonus | A project bonus may be awarded for participation in projects under Horizon 2020 (excluding projects carried out as part of the competition “Teaming of excellent research institutions and low performing RDI regions”), the Euratom programme and other schemes supporting research and innovation implemented by the European Commission or its executive agencies, provided that the rules applicable under Horizon 2020 and the Euratom framework programme are applied in those schemes.
-It shall be granted in accordance with the rules laid down in the Ordinance No. 54 of the Rector of the University of Warsaw of 12 March 2020 on detailed rules and procedures for granting a project bonus to employees working at the University of Warsaw. |
+Project bonus | A project bonus may be awarded for participation in projects under the Horizon 2020 programme (excluding projects carried out as part of the “Teaming of excellent research institutions and low-performing RDI regions” competition), the Euratom programme and other research and innovation supporting schemes implemented by the European Commission or its executive agencies, provided that the principles binding in the Horizon 2020 framework programme and the Euratom programme are followed by these schemes.
+The project bonus shall be granted in accordance with the rules laid down in Ordinance No. 54 of the Rector of the University of Warsaw of 12 March 2020 on detailed rules and procedures for granting a project bonus to employees working at the University of Warsaw. |

-Additional disability allowance | Granted in the amount and according to the rules set out in Annex 5 to the RR. |
+Disability allowance | Granted in the amount and according to the rules set out in Appendix No. 5 to the RR. |

-Allowance for work in hazardous or arduous working conditions | Granted in the amount and according to the rules determined in appendix 6 to the RR. |
+Allowance for work in conditions harmful to health and onerous | Granted in the amount and according to the rules set out in Appendix No. 6 to the RR.RR. |

-Allowance for long-term employment at the University of Warsaw. | An employee who retires or receives a disability pension may be granted an allowance for long-term employment at the University in accordance with the rules laid down in Annex 7 to the RR. |
+Allowance for long-term work at the University of Warsaw | An employee who retires or obtains a disability pension may be granted an allowance for long-term employment at the University in accordance with the rules set out in Appendix No. 7 to the RR. |

 The Rector’s awards |